 Travel Safety Tips for Berlin

-Don’t forget to sort your travel insurance!
-We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads now, our favorite travel insurance provider.
+And don’t forget to sort your travel insurance before heading to Berlin!
+We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.

 More Epic Hostels in Germany and Europe